yonkov/muzeum/README.md

 The theme supports a right sidebar and you can add as many widgets as you want there.
 You can add a widget from dashboard > widgets.

 ### Footer Widgets
-In addition to the right sidebar you can add widgets to two defined regions in the footer.
+In addition to the right sidebar, you can add widgets to two defined regions in the footer.
 They are named "Footer 1" and "Footer 2".
 These will be arranged in a beautiful multi-column layout.
 The theme works best if you add just one widget in Footer 1 and two widgets in Footer 2.
 In this way, you should have 3 widgets in the footer in total.
 You can add a footer widget from dashboard > widgets.

 ### Breadcrumbs
-Muzeum has built-in simple breadcrumbs for posts and pages.
-You can choose whether to display or remove them from the theme customizer
+Muzeum has a built-in breadcrumb system for posts and pages.
+You can choose whether to display or remove the breadcrumbs from the theme customizer.

 ### Post Meta information
 The theme features beautifully presented post meta information for each post.
-You can choose whether to show or remove any post meta information (date, category, tag, comments, etc).
+You can choose whether to show or remove any post meta information (date, author, category, tags and comments).

 ### Primary Menu

 Go to `appearance => menu` and create a menu, then assign it to "Primary" location.
 This theme supports two menu locations, primary and top.
-If there is no menu assigned, the primary menu will displayed a list with the site's pages.
-The top menu bar will be hidden until you asssign a display location from the menu settings.
+If there is no menu assigned to the primary menu location, the primary menu will display a list with all the site's pages.
+The top menu bar will be hidden until you asssign it to a menu.
 ### Social Icons Menu
-Muzeum theme ships with the beatiful open-source font by the Ionic Team, [ionicons](https://ionicons.com/).
+Muzeum theme ships with a beatiful open-source font by the Ionic Team called [ionicons](https://ionicons.com/).
 To add social media icons (facebook, twitter, etc.) you need to add custom links to the top menu.
 Don't worry, it is very easy.

 After you create a Social Links menu from `appearance => menu => create a new menu`, click on add menu items > custom links and in the link text tab add the following html code: